 College credit for prior learning may be awarded for verifiable learning gained through experience.
 Cameron University offers students multiple options for earning college credit by demonstrating the knowledge they have gained via non-college experiences.
 Credit may be earned by completing standardized tests, by demonstrating course competency through departmental exams, and by submitting transcripts for workplace or military training recognized by ACE or NCCRS.
 In each case, credit for prior learning is awarded for verifiable skills and learning gained through the experience and not for the experience itself.

 A maximum of 45 semester hours of credit for prior learning can be applied towards associate degrees; a maximum of 64 semester hours can be applied toward baccalaureate degrees.
 Students must complete at least 12 semester hours at Cameron before prior learning credit is placed on the transcript.
 (Exception: prior learning credit awarded to military service personnel and their dependents will be placed on the transcript upon initial paid enrollment.)
 Prior learning credit does not factor into GPA.

 Prior learning credit is available at Cameron University through each of the following standardized tests:

 Advanced Placement (AP) Examinations

 Advanced placement exams are administered primarily in the high schools.
 They are usually culminating exams for high school students enrolled in AP courses.
-Students must score a 3, 4, or 5 on the exam to receive college-level credit.
+Students must score a 3 on the exam to receive college-level credit.

 A complete listing of specific course credits at Cameron University for acceptable AP scores is available at https://www.cameron.edu/office-of-teaching-and-learning/academic-services/testing/earn-prior-learning-credit.
 Credit for AP exams will be recorded on the Cameron transcript with a grade of “S” after the student has successfully completed a minimum of 12 semester hours at Cameron.